rvss-australia/RVSS_Need4Speed/instructions/Preparation.md

 ```

 *In Windows you may need to enable [long path lengths](https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=powershell#application-manifest-updates-to-declare-long-path-capability) if you get an error when creating the environment.*

+## Working with the environment:
+If you are familiar with conda, you can also activate an environment in pixi by running `pixi shell` or `pixi shell -e cuda` if an nvidia gpu is available.

+*In windows you may need to run the command as `powershell -ExecutionPolicy Bypass -c "pixi shell" ` if running scripts are disabled in the system*

 ## Check instalation